-Originally I wanted to do a circular trip.
+Originally, I wanted to do a circular trip.
 Ascend via the North cwm North col route and then descend via the South cwm South col route.
-Unfortunately, there had been a blizzard the week before that dumped a lot of snow; and because of that there was simply too much snow on the Northern route, as the guardian and the guides told me.
+Unfortunately, there had been a blizzard the week before that dumped a lot of snow; and because of that, there was just too much snow on the Northern route, as the guardian and the guides told me.
 Not very happy about that, I decided to ascend via the Southern route and descend the same way.
-This is the normal route and is by far the most frequented one.
+This is the standard route and is by far the most frequented one.
 Luckily we were only eight climbers at the refuge who wanted to summit the next day.
 So the mountain would not be too crowded.
 In any case, I chose to keep a bit of distance, at least to the guided group.

 I started from the refuge around 07:00, shortly before sunrise.
 From the refuge (3207 m) I went a couple of hundred meters uphill where you have to cross the river.
-The crossing is a bit steep, but unproblematic.
+The crossing is a bit steep but unproblematic.
 From there I headed straight up the hill, where I passed a few frozen waterfalls, which are sometimes used for ice climbing.
-At the top you reach the South cwm that leads you in zig-zags directly to Tizi n’Toubkal (3950 m), the South col, or saddle.
+At the top, you reach the South cwm that leads you in zig-zags directly to Tizi n’Toubkal (3950 m), the South col, or saddle.
 The climb in the cwm is technically unproblematic, only physically strenuous.
 I slowly made my way through it uphill and reached Tizi n’Toubkal around 09:45.
 I spent nearly 15 minutes there, just enjoying the view and relaxing a bit.